 The people who drive our work

-People with lived experience of HIV, hepatitis C, substance use and mental health challenges are vital voices in our community.
+People with lived experience of HIV, viral hepatitis, substance use and mental health challenges are vital voices in our community.
 We work within a framework encompassing cultural safety and competence, and conduct events within group guidelines and responsibilities.
 PAN is made up of member organizations across BC, the PAN Board of Directors and staff – and PAN’s governance structures are consistent with our mission and key principles of inclusion.
-Key allies and collaborators focus on HIV and hepatitis C, Indigenous health, public health, housing, poverty rights and other social justice issues, law and health care policy.
+Key allies and collaborators focus on HIV and viral hepatitis, Indigenous health, public health, housing, poverty rights and other social justice issues, law and health care policy.
 We work with regional, provincial and national health authorities and our supporters to provide the strongest community response possible.

 Explore: